-There are a few legends about how the Dragon Mountain got its name.
+There are a few legends about how Ham Rong Mountain (also known as Dragon Mountain) got its name.
 One of them relates how a loving dragon couple were separated by a great flood while playing; the male dragon escaped but the female was so exhausted that she fell into the water.
 She raised her head towards her partner which became the Ham Rong mountain (below) and her body the Hoang Lien Son range.
 Another is that when Sapa was sinking in the ocean, two dragons were called home by their father.
 Big brother dragon heard and flew back to heaven, while the little dragon who was playing in The Water Palace didn’t hear the father, and was destined to stay here forever.

-The steep but short walk starts behind Sapa Church, where an entrance fee is payable.
+The steep but short walk to Ham Rong Mountain starts behind Sapa Church, where an entrance fee is payable.
 A paved path ascends past a checkpoint and a souvenir shop.
 (I visit first with our fantastic local guide Nguyencong Quyen, and then come back the following day with the kids!)

 The first attraction on Ham Rong Mountain is an orchid garden: there are over 6,000 orchids as well as many wild and unique flowers grown alongside the paths.